gajus/eslint-plugin-jsdoc/README.md

 - `settings.jsdoc.exemptEmptyFunctions` - Will not report missing jsdoc blocks
   above functions/methods with no parameters or return values (intended where variable names are sufficient for themselves as documentation).

-<a name="eslint-plugin-jsdoc-settings-requiring-jsdoc-comments-for-exported-functions-in-code-require-jsdoc-code"></a>
-### Requiring JSDoc comments for exported functions in <code>require-jsdoc</code>

-- `settings.jsdoc.publicOnly` - Missing jsdoc blocks
-  are only reported for function bodies / class declarations that are exported from the module.
-  May be a boolean or object.

-  This setting object supports the following keys:

-  - `ancestorsOnly` - Only check node ancestors to check if node is exported
-  - `exports` - ESM exports are checked for JSDoc comments
-  - `modules` - CommonJS exports are checked for JSDoc comments
-  - `browserEnv` - Populates window variable

 <a name="eslint-plugin-jsdoc-settings-alias-preference"></a>
 ### Alias Preference